POCUMTUCK STATE OF MIND

 The Physical Language: Beautiful First, Deep by Choice

-All major works share a restrained material palette: Corten steel that weathers to the color of the surrounding hillsides; locally quarried Deerfield schist and Shelburne granite; Ghost Gear from the specific material culture of each site; native plants propagated from local seed sources.
+Every major work in the network uses a restrained material palette: Corten steel weathering to the color of the New England hillsides; locally quarried Deerfield River schist and Shelburne granite; Ghost Gear from the specific material culture of each site; native plants propagated from local seed sources.
 Every sculpture is sited for the hawk's perspective — visible from the road, legible at distance, rewarding closer approach.
-QR codes provide three-tiered interpretation: ninety seconds, ten minutes, as long as the visitor chooses.
-The reckoning cannot be compelled.
-The door must be beautiful before it is opened.
-A family can spend a full day moving through the network without ever scanning a code.
-The depth is always there.

 Fish Passage and the Nitrogen Ledger

-The fish passage program targets all eight main-stem Deerfield River dams, beginning with the lower structures closest to the Connecticut River.
-Estimated total cost: $80–120 million over fifteen to twenty years, pursued through NOAA, U.S. Fish and Wildlife Service, FERC relicensing mitigation funds under Section 18 mandatory conditioning, state environmental grants, and private conservation philanthropy.
-The nitrogen ledger — forty to eighty tons of marine-derived nitrogen returned to riparian soils annually at full restoration, verified by isotope analysis — is the Ahern performance metric that makes the fish passage program a measurable state asset rather than a conservation sentiment.
+The nitrogen ledger — forty to eighty tons of marine-derived nitrogen returned to riparian soils annually at full restoration, verified by isotope analysis — is the measurable Ahern performance metric that makes the fish passage program a state asset rather than a conservation sentiment.
 The Three Sisters mounds recover their fertility when the passage is open.
 That is not metaphor.
 That is biochemistry.

 First Light Pilot Phase